ChristianNikodemus/myFilms-client/README.md

 `npm start`

 This starts the program, your terminal will prompt you that the server is running at a url such as `http://localhost:1234` for example.
 You can then go to your browser and enter this url in the address bar to see the project in action!

+## JSDoc Documentation

+### View JSDoc Documentation

+To open the JSDoc documentation, simply navigate to folder called "out" at the first level of this project, then find the "index.html" file and open it within your internet browser.

+### Build JSDoc Documentation

+You may want to re-build the documentation, which is a benefit for if say for example, if another contributor adds additional JSDoc comments.
+First, you'll need to install JSDoc which you can do by entering this command within terminal: `npm install -g jsdoc`, then make sure you're navigated to this project within terminal and enter the command `jsdoc src`.
+This will rebuild the JSDoc documentation.